Ninaji/VRMultiLayers/README.md

 select the folder output, and click start.

-you can check check the files in the output folder.
+you can check the files in the output folder.